odoo/documentation/crm/leads/generate/website.rst

   Parameters and change the configuration

-- **Add a model field**: allows you to add a field already existing in Odoo CRM from a drop-down list.
+- **Add a model field**: allows you to add a field already existing in Twenty20 CRM from a drop-down list.
 For example, if you select the Field *Country*, the value entered by the lead will appear under the *Country* field in the CRM - even if you change the name of the field on the form.

-- **Add a custom field**: allows you to add extra fields that don't exist by default in Odoo CRM.
+- **Add a custom field**: allows you to add extra fields that don't exist by default in Twenty20 CRM.
 The values entered will be added under "Notes" within the CRM.
 You can create any field type : checkbox, radio button, text, decimal number, etc.